demisto/content/Packs/Gamma/Integrations/Gamma/README.md

             },
             "dashboard_url": "https://prod-iab12.gamma.ai/dashboard/slack/monitor/violationId/999",
             "app_name": "slack"
+        }]
 }
 ```

 ### gamma-get-violation
 ***
 Fetches a single DLP violation.
-This command is the same as fetch-incidents except that this
+This command is the same as gamma-get-violation-list except that this
  command only returns the DLP violation details of the given violation id.

 #### Base Command